aspnetzero/documents/docs/en/DevExpress-Reporting-Implementation.md

 Your reporting file is ready to use.

-Note: If you get a reference error about `WebDocumentViewerController`, `QueryBuilderController` or `ReportDesignerController`, you can follow the solution below:

 * Go to you `[YOURAPPNAME]WebMvcModule` .

 * Add following code into `PreInitialize` function